Enhancing teacher capabilities

 Policy and context

-The Professional Learning Policy for Schools applies to all teaching and non-teaching staff in NSW public schools.
+The Professional Learning Policy for Teachers and School Staff applies to all teaching and non-teaching staff in NSW public schools, including non-school based teachers in corporate positions.
 The policy draws on knowledge of professional learning practices gained from current research.

 The policy recognises that the participation of your teams and individual staff in workplace learning, and in the wider professional context, is key to developing their professional knowledge and practice.

 Teaching quality is the biggest in-school determinant of your students’ progress and achievement, closely followed by effective school leadership.
 This claim is supported by a growing body of evidence around the world that shows that investing in leadership and developing teacher capabilities will make a substantial difference to the quality of teaching and therefore the quality of student learning.

 As a school leader, you create the culture and structures that build an inclusive learning environment.
 You facilitate learning and growth in your teachers and classrooms, enabling each and every staff member to contribute their best.